Clarksj4/TurnSystemUnity/README.md

 ## Multiple turn orders

 It is possible to nest Turn Systems.
 This is useful in a Team-Unit situation where each team acts in a turn based manner; but also, the units on each team activate in a set order.
-In the exmaple image each nested _TurnSystem_ has a _TurnBasedEntity_ component attached to it.
+In the example image each nested _TurnSystem_ has a _TurnBasedEntity_ component attached to it.
 The _TurnBasedEntity_ component's turn started event is connected to the associated _TurnSystem_'s _EndTurn_ method.
 Only the top-most turn system should have the _BeginOnLoad_ property checked.

+---

+## Removing Entities

+Calling _Destroy_ on an entity will remove it from its associated _TurnSystem_.
+By default, removing the _Current_ entity from the _TurnSystem_ will cause the system to progress to the next entity.
+It is possible to prevent this by calling the _Remove_ method via script.

+    public class TurnSystemRemoveExample : MonoBehaviour
+    {
+        TurnSystem turnSytem;
+        TurnBasedEntity entity;

+        public void RemoveExample()
+        {
+            // Proceed to next entity if this entity is the current entity bool nextIfCurrent = false;
+            turnSystem.Remove(entity, nextIfCurrent);

+            Destory(entity.gameObject);

+            // ...
+Do something ...
+            // ...
+Wait for animation to complete, end game, etc ...

+            turnSystem.EndTurn();
+        }
+    }

 - Add event listeners for the desired events: